kavitadalvi/etl/README.md

-# etl
+# About
-Simple ETL for processing of sales data (csv) and transformation into summarized and aggregated view
+Simple command line ETL utility/tool for processing of sales data (csv) and transformation into summarized and aggregated view

 # Setup